-Our theoretical results are derived under the assumption that farmers make decisions considering only the first two moments of the distribution of their wealth (mean and variance).
-The mean-variance framework was chosen in order to be able to derive analytical results but we are aware that this assumption might be strong since there is empirical evidence that farmers are sensitive to downside risk in some situations;26 see for example Kim et al. (2014) for rice farmers in Korea, and Zuo, Nauges and Wheeler (2015) for Australian farmers.

-Another caveat of our analysis is that simulations with forward trading are made under the assumption that farmers have unbiased expectations about the future water price, which might be another strong assumption.
+Our theoretical results were derived under the assumption that farmers make decisions considering only the first two moments of the distribution of their wealth (mean and variance).30 The mean-variance framework was chosen in order to be able to derive analytical results but we are aware that this assumption might be strong since there is empirical evidence that farmers are sensitive to downside risk in some situations;31 see for example Kim et al. (2014) for rice farmers in Korea, and Zuo, Nauges and Wheeler (2015) for Australian farmers.
+Another caveat of our analysis is that simulations with forward trading are made under the assumption that farmers have unbiased expectations about the future water price.

-Finally, our theoretical model shows how initial water allocations impact risk-averse farmers' land use decisions.
-An interesting avenue for future research would be to study the regulator's choice of the initial water allocations to be granted to the farmers so that social welfare is maximized.
+In terms of policy recommendations, our analysis confirms that initial water allocations impact risk-averse farmers' land use decisions.
+This is important for policy makers to keep in mind when designing market rules and when setting the level of initial water allocations.
+Along these lines, an interesting avenue for future research would be to study the regulator's choice of the initial water allocations to be granted to the farmers so that social welfare is maximised.
 The latter should not only account for the impact on farmers' wealth but should also include the costs and benefits for the environment of the chosen level of water allocations and subsequent farmers' decisions in terms of land allocation and quantity of irrigation water used.
+The main issue would be to understand under which conditions it can be useful for a regulator to restrict initial allocations in order to control the development of irrigation.